janlazo/vim-bang-terminal/README.md

 # vim-bang-terminal
 Remap :! to run the terminal on Vim or Neovim.

-If dependencies are satisfied, then the plugin uses `cnoremap <CR>` so that when the user executes a bang command, it runs this command on the terminal instead.
+If requirements are satisfied, then the plugin uses `cnoremap <CR>` to remap on command execution.
+When the user executes a bang command, the command is executed on the terminal instead.

-# Dependencies
+# Requirements
 - Vim 8
     - `+terminal`
-    - Patch 8.0.1108
+    - 8.0.1108+ for bugfixes and mappings (ex. `tmap`, `tnoremap`)
 - Neovim
     - 0.2.1 for Windows support